balamurugan-kaliyaperumal/Image_Captioning_using_Deep_Learning/README.md

 8. Apply Linear Projection (768 -> 512 tokens) and the output file stored in the text_output folder
 9. Patch + Position embedding has been successfully completed and the output text file stored in the text_output folder
-10. Feature vector extraction using ViT encoder (MHSA, Add Norm, FFN, Add Norm)
+10. Feature vector extraction using ViT encoder (MHSA, Add Norm, FFN, Add Norm) run the app.py file to extract the feature vectors and the output is (196,512)
+11. extract the feature vector for entire dataset and merged into a single file